-Discussion: Brief summary of why this member is WR based on ARWG standards Recommendation: NPQ but AA and any caveats for follow on care
+Discussion: Brief summary of why this member is WR based on ARWG standards

 Procedure: Up load any operative notes (if applicable).

 Medications: Document no longer using any medication for pain.
 However, for designated personnel with an occasional requirement for continued use of medication for pain, the ONLY acceptable medications for PRN use are acetaminophen, ibuprofen or naproxen.